 In Kosovo, freedom of association and freedom of peaceful assembly are guaranteed by the constitution.
 The law on freedom of association for NGOs includes limitations or restrictions that can be applied to organisations or activities that infringe on the constitutional order, violate human rights and freedoms or encourage racial, national, ethnic or religious hatred.
 These may be prohibited by a decision of a competent court.
 Moreover, the law provides for voluntary and involuntary termination of associations.
 An NGO can be dissolved for various reasons, including insolvency, expiry of the term for which it was established and based on a final court decision.
 In some cases, the government can suspend the activity of an NGO at the request of an authorised security institution.
-The law on public gatherings requires notification to the Kosovo Police 72 hours in advance of the event while urgent gatherings hatred, discord or intolerance between national, racial, religious, ethnic or other such groups living in Kosovo, in a manner which was likely to disturb public order can be fined or imprisoned up to five years.
+The law on public gatherings requires notification to the Kosovo Police 72 hours in advance of the event while urgent gatherings require at least three hours' notice.
+The criminal code provides that anyone inciting and spreading hatred, discord or intolerance between national, racial, religious, ethnic or other such groups living in Kosovo, in a manner which was likely to disturb public order can be fined or imprisoned up to five years.